-We offer the cheapest train tickets from Worcester to London as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Worcester to London as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Worcester is a city and country town of Worcestershire in the West Midlands of England.
 The city is roughly 17 miles to the south west of Birmingham and has the River Severn running through its centre.
 The city is also overlooked by Worcester Cathedral which was constructed in the 12th century.
 It is also the site of the last battle of the Civil War and was where Oliver Cromwell's New Model Army defeated King Charles II's Cavaliers.
 The city was also home to composer Sir Edward Elgar for much of his life.

 Interestingly, Worcester was known for its glove making industry which peaked in the late 18th and early 19th centuries.
 During this period it employed 30,000 people and around half the glove manufacturers in the United Kingdom were based in Worcester.
 By the end of the 20th century three manufacturers remained in the city.
 Another of the city's famous products is Lea & Perrins Worcestershire Sauce which has been made and bottled in the city since 1897.

 The city's main shopping areas are its High Street, The Shambles, Broad Street, the CrownGate Shopping Centre, Cathedral Plaza and Reindeer Court.
 The Cross, and surrounding area, is home to the city's financial centre and where many of Worcester's bank branches are located.